Disentangling Knowledge Representations for Large Language Model Editing: Experiments

 \subsection{Experiment Results}

 Through these experiments, we aim to address the following key research questions:

 \textbf{How does \themodel Perform in Preserving Fine-grained knowledge?} To avoid performance inflation due to data leakage and to verify the generalization capability of our KRD module, we ensure minimal subject overlap between the KRD training data and the evaluation datasets.
 Specifically, the subject overlap rates between the KRD module’s training set and the edited samples in \ourds and \cf are only 1.39\% and 6.33\%, respectively.
+A detailed investigation of the generalization behavior of the KRD module is provided in Appendix~\ref{krd-anl}.

 {\textbf{(i) Performance on \ourds.}} Table \ref{table:re-main-experiments} presents the performance of all editors on \ourds.
 From the results, we can draw the following observations: (1) \themodel excels in all evaluations of Relational Locality while maintaining high editing success rate.
 Specifically, \themodel performs enhancements up to 8.3\% on the Relational Locality metric over the baseline model.
 This demonstrates that fine-grained disentanglement and constraint of target knowledge can effectively mitigate negative impacts on fine-grained unrelated knowledge without compromising editing performance.
 (2) ROME, MEMIT and AlphaEdit generally perform worse on the Relational Locality compared to \themodel.
 MEND and FT, demonstrate better performance than ROME and MEMIT on the Easy and Middle levels of \ourds.
 However, their performance declines significantly on the Hard level of the dataset.
 We believe this is because these models directly manipulate the subject or relation representation to perform parameter updates, which can easily have negative impacts on fine-grained unrelated knowledge that is entangled within the parameters and representations.
 Although AlphaEdit introduces null-space constraints to preserve unrelated knowledge, the constraint is applied at a coarse-grained level and thus struggles to prevent interference with fine-grained irrelevant knowledge.
+(3) ROME-C and MEMIT-C, which incorporate additional relational constraints, improve upon their original versions but still fall short of \themodel.
+This suggests that merely adding constraint samples is insufficient to reliably preserve fine-grained unrelated knowledge.
+Furthermore, the requirement to manually construct extra constraints for each editing instance introduces substantial overhead.
+In contrast, \themodel, with its KRD moudle, requires only one-time training process and can be directly applied during subsequent edits without retraining, significantly enhancing editing efficiency.